How Your Lifestyle Can Affect Your Term Life Insurance Rate

-While you don’t have complete control over everything term life insurance companies consider when reviewing your application, you can do a few things to better your chances of getting approved at a preferred rating class and reaping the benefit of the lower term life premium that comes with it.
+While you don’t have complete control over everything term life insurance companies consider when reviewing your application, you can do a few things to better your chances of getting approved for a preferred rating class and reaping the benefit of the lower term life premium that comes with it.

 Don’t Put Yourself in Danger—At Work or at Play

 Hazardous occupations and risky leisure activities can drive your premium costs up.
 If you work as a commercial fisherman, logger, steel/iron worker, pilot, or police officer, expect to pay a higher premium (learn more about how dangerous jobs increase life insurance costs).
 Likewise, if you engage in adrenaline-rush-invoking hobbies like hang gliding and rock climbing, insurance companies will charge you more than they would someone who plays it safe on their weekends.

 Make Exercise and Eating Well a Priority